 Change The Subject

 The best thing to do is to simply try to change the topic.
 “When your wedding planning convos go from fun to fiery, focus on something else aside from this new ‘toy’,” Bridentity Crisis suggests.
 “What’s going on at your friend’s job?
 How are her parents?
-Why not tell her about your idea for the new blog you’ve wanting to start?”
-Not only does this deflect and help you move on from the awkward conversation, it also allows you to put some perspective on the whole situation.
+Why not tell her about your idea for the new blog you’ve been wanting to start?”
+Not only does this deflect and help you move on from the awkward conversation, but it also allows you to put some perspective on the whole situation.
 Planning a wedding can easily become obsessive and consuming, so reminding your friend that there are other things that matter in life might help soften her competitive edge.

 But if she persists, you might have to get a little more creative.
 If you feel like you know this friend well enough, you can always call her out on being competitive and explain that you think it’s better if you don’t discuss wedding planning.
-But if you’d rather not, you can still make the subject off limits if you have to.
+But if you’d rather not, you can still make the subject off-limits if you have to.
 Just claim that you’re finding wedding planning so stressful that you really don’t want to talk about it.
 It’s much harder to compete if the subject isn’t even on the table.

-Don’t Compromise Out Of Awkwardness
+Don’t Compromise out of Awkwardness

 Finally, it’s your wedding.
 If you’re someone who avoids confrontation or likes to please people, you may feel the urge to change things about your wedding at a pushy friend’s request.
 Resist that urge.
 This is your event and you have every right to have it look just the way you want it to.
-Plus, the more personal it is, the fewer parallels that can be drawn between the weddings.
+Plus, the more personal it is the fewer parallels that can be drawn between weddings.
 Just follow your instincts to make the day as great as it can be—and ignore the competition.

 It’s never nice to feel like your friends are in competition with you.
 And with something as important as your wedding day, it can feel even worse.
 But it happens all the time, especially when there’s a cluster of engagements and weddings all at once.
 So try to remember that their attitude isn't about you, it’s about their own insecurities and obsession with wedding planning.
 Do your best to distance yourself from the conversation (and the competition) and just focus on your day.
 If you’ve got a really strong friendship, then one day this awkward competition will be behind you.